BazzaCuda/MinimalistMediaPlayerX/README.md

 Minimalist Media Player
 =====================

-A simple but ``very`` effective media player built on MVP's API, libMPV-2.dll
+A simple but ``very`` effective media player built on MPV's API, libMPV-2.dll

 ``Minimalist Media Player`` provides a minimalist keyboard- and mouse-operated user interface.
 Minimal on-screen clutter allows videos to be viewed without distractions.
 Keyboard options allow you to have no borders, no window title bar/caption, no progress bar, no video timestamp, etc.